Deliver “Delight and Passion” to people

 Panasonic Center Osaka Re-Life Salon

-"Technology for creating a comfortable forest" Panasonic Center Osaka Re-Life Salon is a space where Panasonic's technology has been used to create a comfortable forest, with the hope that people can relax and become well-being.
-By combining various technologies such as sound, video, material processing, and airflow control with natural materials, we express the circulation of heaven and earth in the natural world and invite you to a comfortable experience that resonates with the five senses.
-[Social issues / Customer issues / Requests] Our role was to use Panasonic's technology to materialize the message of the facility's theme, "Enrich your life even more."
-[Solution] We incorporated healing elements that enrich life and constructed the entire space around concept design concept of "forest."
-Panasonic's technology was incorporated into a space composed of natural elements, creating a space where you can actually experience comfort.
-By combining concept design and technology and embodying the space, we created a place where the message of the entire facility can be conveyed.
-[Customer feedback] Panasonic's spatial solution technology has been physically incorporated into the concept design forest, creating a space that allows many customers to experience nature.
-Even now, it has become a salon area where many customers can naturally gather, and we feel that it functions as the face of the entrance to Panasonic Center Osaka.
-From the planning stage, NOMURA 's sales, designers, and construction teams worked together to think about this, and we are grateful for the support they provided to make this space a reality. <Our project members> [Sales and project management] Yusuke Mori, Hidenobu Kumagai [Planning] Masahiko Ohi [design, layout] Asako Hashimoto, Hiroaki Mori [Production and construction] Masao Ogawa ~Related links~ [Related achievements] ・Panasonic Center Tokyo ROOM S ・Panasonic Museum Konosuke Matsushita History Museum ・Panasonic Center Osaka "Re Life Story: A home connected to nature where you can play innocently and immerse yourself in nothingness" ・Wonder Life-BOX 2020 (inside Panasonic Center Tokyo) ・Panasonic Center Osaka
+"Technology to create a comfortable forest" The Panasonic Center Osaka Re-Life Salon is a space that embodies the wish for people to relax and become well-being, using Panasonic technology to create a comfortable forest.
+By combining various technologies such as sound, video, material processing, and airflow control with natural materials, it expresses the cycle of heaven and earth in the natural world and invites you to a comfortable feeling that resonates with the five senses.
+[Social Issues/Customer Issues/Requests] Our role was to embody the message of the facility's theme, "Enriching Life Even More," using Panasonic technology.
+[Solution] We incorporated healing elements that enrich life and structured the entire space around concept design concept of a "forest."
+By incorporating Panasonic technology into a space composed of natural elements, it has become a space where you can actually experience comfort.
+By combining concept design and technology and embodying the space, we created a place that conveys the message of the entire facility.
+[Customer Feedback] Panasonic's spatial solutions technology has been physically incorporated into the concept design forest, creating a space where more customers can naturally experience it.
+It has become a salon area where many customers naturally gather, and we feel that it is functioning as the face of the entrance to Panasonic Center Osaka.
+We are grateful to NOMURA Co.,Ltd. 's sales, design, and construction teams for working together with us from the planning stage and providing a great deal of support in realizing this space. <Our Project Members> [Sales & Project Management] Yusuke Mori, Hidenobu Kumagai [Planning] Masahiko Ohi [design, layout] Asako Hashimoto, Hiroaki Mori [Production & construction] Masao Ogawa ~Related Links~ [Related Achievements] ・Panasonic Center Tokyo ROOM S ・Panasonic Museum Konosuke Matsushita Historical Museum ・Panasonic Center Osaka "Re Life Story: A House Connected to Nature Where You Can Play Innocently and Immerse Yourself in Nothingness" ・Wonder Life-BOX 2020 (Inside Panasonic Center Tokyo) ・Panasonic Center Osaka

 #corporate